ANFTechTeam/ANFAutoAlerts/README.md

 ![Deploy Fields](./img/deploy.png)

 2. Give your new Logic App permissions to read, create, and modify resources within your resource group: Navigate to Resource groups, choose the resource group that you specified for 'Target Resource Group for Alerts'.
 Choose 'Access control (IAM)' from the menu.
 Click the '+ Add' button and choose 'Add role assignment'.
 For the 'Role', choose Contributor.
-For 'Assign access to', choose Logic App, now select 'ANFAutoAlerts' (or the name you specified in step 1).Finally, click the 'Save' button.
-Next, navigate to the resource group you specified for 'Target Resource Group to Monitor' and give the Logic App 'Reader' access.
+For 'Assign access to', choose Logic App, now select 'ANFAutoAlerts' (or the name you specified in step 1).
+Finally, click the 'Save' button.
+Next, navigate to the resource group you specified for 'Target Resource Group to Monitor' and repeat to give the Logic App 'Reader' access to this resource group.

 ![Add Role to RG](./img/addrole.png)
 ![Choose Logic App](./img/chooselogicapp.png)